How to start a consulting business

 Starting a consulting business is a great opportunity to be your own boss, share your expert advice, and help other businesses succeed.

 More and more people are taking the leap each year.
-Industry research shows that there are 65% more consultants in the U.S. now than there were in 2012 – and the demand keeps growing.
+Industry research shows there are 35% more consultants in the U.S. now than there were in 2013 – and the demand keeps growing.

 As turnover increases, companies turn to consultants to help them fill roles, change strategy, and perform important tasks.